Cyclone1070/docsreader/src/tailwind/markdown/docs/colors.md

 ### [Targeting dark mode](#targeting-dark-mode)

 Use the `dark` variant to write classes like `dark:bg-gray-800` that only apply a color when dark mode is active:

-Light mode

-Writes upside-down

-The Zero Gravity Pen can be used to write in any orientation, including upside-down.
-It even works in outer space.

-Dark mode

-Writes upside-down

-The Zero Gravity Pen can be used to write in any orientation, including upside-down.
-It even works in outer space.

 ```
 <div class="bg-white dark:bg-gray-800 rounded-lg px-6 py-8 ring shadow-xl ring-gray-900/5">  <div>    <span class="inline-flex items-center justify-center rounded-md bg-indigo-500 p-2 shadow-lg">      <svg class="h-6 w-6 stroke-white" ...>        <!-- ... -->      </svg>    </span>  </div>  <h3 class="text-gray-900 dark:text-white mt-5 text-base font-medium tracking-tight ">Writes upside-down</h3>  <p class="text-gray-500 dark:text-gray-400 mt-2 text-sm ">    The Zero Gravity Pen can be used to write in any orientation, including upside-down.
 It even works in outer space.  </p></div>